Jobs

 Delivery:

-• Deliver orders to customers 1.5 days/week Mar-Oct and 1 day /week Nov-Apr.
-Includes manually loading and manually unloading a refrigerated box truck
+• Deliver orders to customers 1.5 days/week May-Oct and 1 day /week Nov-Mar.
+Includes loading/unloading a 14’ refrigerated box truck by hand and/or with a manual pallet jack and lift gate.

 • Promptly communicate all potential vehicle mechanical and/or safety concerns to Kelsey/Dominic